epeterso2/kealoa-reference/README.md

 - Clue-by-clue review table
 - Share results via `navigator.share()` with emoji grid and clipboard fallback
 - Spoiler descriptions revealed only after game completion

+### Bug Report

+A floating bug-report button appears on all frontend pages (can be toggled in Settings).
+Clicking it opens a modal where the user can describe the issue.
+A screenshot of the current page is captured automatically via html2canvas and submitted along with the message to the `POST /bug-report` REST endpoint, which emails the report to the plugin maintainer.

 ### Social Sharing